Is Selling IT Staffing Services an Art or a Science?

 - Take advantage of the best practices used by other reps who are consistently winning deals.

-A unified sales process is also much easier to measure and train for than an ad hoc, do-what-makes-you-comfortable process.
+Unifying your sales team under a common sales methodology makes it much easier to measure and train for than an ad hoc, do-what-makes-you-comfortable process.

 Why Does it Matter?